Richard Shelby: 2000s

 Shelby was highly critical of CIA Director George Tenet in the aftermath of the September 11 attacks.
 From 2003 until 2007, he chaired the Senate Committee on Banking, Housing and Urban Affairs.
-As of 2022, he is a member of the Appropriations Committee and chaired its subcommittee on Commerce, Justice and Science and was formerly a member of the Special Committee on Aging.
+As of 2022, he was a member of the Appropriations Committee and chaired its subcommittee on Commerce, Justice and Science and was formerly a member of the Special Committee on Aging.
 He lost his chairmanships in 2007 when Democrats regained control of the Senate.

 In 2004, a federal investigation concluded that Shelby revealed classified information to the media while a member of the Senate Intelligence Committee.
 Specifically, he revealed classified information on June 19, 2002, to Carl Cameron, the chief political correspondent on Fox News.
 The information consisted of two messages between Al-Qaeda operatives intercepted by the National Security Agency on September 10, 2001, but not translated until the day after the attacks—"the match is about to begin" and "tomorrow is zero hour."
 The Department of Justice declined to file criminal charges against Shelby and transferred the case to the Senate Ethics Committee.
 In 2005 the committee concluded its probe into the leak.

 As chair of the Senate Committee on Banking, Housing, & Urban Affairs, Shelby opposed legislation that would have permitted additional competition in the title insurance industry.

-Shelby co-chairs the Congressional Privacy Caucus and Zero Capital Gains Tax Caucus.
-He is also the Senate co-chair of the National Security Caucus and a member of the National Republican Senatorial Committee and the Senate Centrist Coalition.
+Shelby co-chaired the Congressional Privacy Caucus and Zero Capital Gains Tax Caucus.
+He was also the Senate co-chair of the National Security Caucus and a member of the National Republican Senatorial Committee and the Senate Centrist Coalition.